 Which Anti-Virus do you use?

 Chances are, you’re running one of the below….
 It’s widly accepted that Anti-Virus is a sensible thing to have.
 It protects your computer by compairing your documents to a database of problem documents.
 If there is a match, it’s likely you’ve got a virus.
 This process of dectecting viruses worked well a few years ago…. less documents, less data and less viruses.
-But now, data has ballooned, as has the database of possable viruses!
+But now, data has ballooned, as has the database of possable viruses swollen face in morning !
 Matching documents to a database is not only slow and resource hungry… but it’s ineffective in flagging viruses which are not known… and especialy useless if the database it’s compairing has not been updated.
 The below shows the effectivness of the most common ‘Signiture based’ Anti-Virus applications over time:… Which are you using?
 4 Ways Hackers are Winning

 - DIY malware cryptors – Are designed to mask malware from being discovered by computer security programs.
 The idea is: once malware authors release their cryptors into the wild, they have the ability to keep changing it until their malware becomes unrecognizable to antivirus scans.
 That’s a big “one up” over traditional security.